 Online patient scheduling is expected to deliver $3.2 billion in value to U.S. healthcare systems by the end of 2019, according to Accenture.
 By that time, 66 percent of healthcare systems in the U.S. will offer the ability to book appointments online.

-If your practice already offers online patient scheduling, it’s time to start using it to your advantage.
+If patient scheduling is already offered by your practice online, it’s time to start using it to your advantage.
 According to a recent survey, 81 percent of patients would schedule a doctor’s appointment online if they had the ability, and 40 percent would even consider switching providers for this convenience.
 Keep reading to learn how to maximize online bookings at your practice.

 Your practice website tells your story.
-Potential patients visit it to learn more about the services offered, and existing patients often check back when they need your contact information.
+Potential patients visit your practice online to learn more about the services offered, and existing patients often check back when they need your contact information.

 Incorporate an online scheduling tool onto your website, and work it into the content in a manner that speaks to the right patient.
-Include a call-to-action (CTA) on multiple pages, so it’s easy for patients to book an appointment.
+Include a call-to-action (CTA) on multiple pages, so it’s easy for patients to book an appointment with your practice online.
 If people have to search around for the one page where online patient scheduling is available, they might give up and move on to another provider.

 Considering 77 percent of patients place a high value on the ability to book, change, or cancel an appointment electronically, including this feature on your website is a must.
-If you don’t, most patients will assume it isn’t offered.
+If you don’t, most patients will assume it isn’t offered by your practice online.

 More information: How to encourage bookings using your healthcare practice website